Dan-Powell-Git/dan-powell.github.io/README.md

 However, and perhaps more importantly, we suggest Swire adopt our method of estimating treatment effects across customers to identify which interventions — whether specific sales reps or order channels — yield positive outcomes.
 This approach enables Swire to proactively tailor strategies to retain and grow customers, rather than disengaging from those who could thrive with the right support.

+### Lessons Learned

+Through this project, I learned how to combine multiple analytical methods in sequence to generate more meaningful business insights.
+Rather than stopping at clustering analysis, I followed it with correlation analysis to identify which controllable factors were most associated with growth.
+I then took it a step further by using a T-learner to estimate individual treatment effects, and applied a Lasso model to quantify both the magnitude and direction of each characteristic’s impact on that effect.
+This project allowed me to bring together concepts from multiple courses I’ve taken at the University of Utah and present Swire with a well-supported, actionable solution grounded in data.

 ## R User Demographics

 ### Files